BROADSoftware/HADeploy/docsite/docs/plugins_reference/hbase/hbase_tables.md

     splits: ['BENJAMIN', 'JULIA', 'MARTIN', 'PAUL', 'VALENTIN']
 no_remove: yes
 ```
 Create a table with two column families, with all properties to default value.
-Table is presplit on an estimated distribution of first names.
+Table is presplitted on an estimated distribution of first names.
 This table will not be removed by the application removal processing.

 Following will create a table with two columns families and grant read access to members of `users` group through Apache Ranger.
 ```yaml